3 Reviews

 When can I do the Annapurna Base Camp Trek?

 In general, spring and autumn are optimal seasons to do trekking in Nepal.
-While the summer and winter are not as popular due to weather conditions, they are still open for tourists and the trails will not remain closed in these seasons.
+While the summer and winter are not as popular due to weather conditions, they are still open for tourists, and the trails will not remain closed in these seasons.

 Spring: In spring (March to May), you will be able to walk through lush forests and landscapes full of flower blooms (including the national flower, Rhododendron).
 The weather is mild during this time, and the skies remain clear, allowing you to see amazing mountain vistas.